May-code-source/Offensive-Language-Detection-System/README.md

 Cyberbullying has become a severe issue, facilitated by the growth of social media.
 It can have devastating psychological impacts on victims.
 This project involved building a multi-modal machine learning system to detect offensive language in social media posts and chat messages, which are commonly used in the case of cyberbullying.
 The system utilizes natural language processing and deep learning for real-time analysis.

 ## Highlight
-- Preprocessed data including emoji handling, their conversion into textual form, cleaning, EDA, and data augmentation to address class imbalance
+- Preprocessed data including emoji handling😆, their conversion into textual form, cleaning, EDA, and data augmentation to address class imbalance
 - Morphological Analysis
 - Sentiment Analysis
 - Stratified Cross Validation